 Ideally, you should get the help of your partner because of the fact, pregnancy is the only time when they are actually willing to help.

-7. Not emptying bladder while Urinating
+7. Not emptying bladder while Urinating or holding on

 Pregnant women are vulnerable to getting urinary tract infections quite often.
 It is highly advised for pregnant women to empty the bladder every pee time.